ReSpace: Text-Driven Autoregressive 3D Indoor Scene Synthesis and Editing: Conclusion

 \section{Conclusion}

-We introduced \textsc{ReSpace}, a framework for text-driven 3D indoor scene synthesis using autoregressive language models.
-Our structured scene representation encodes explicit boundaries and positioning alongside textual descriptions for objects, while our specialized SG-LLM, trained via SFT+GRPO, surpasses state-of-the-art on object addition.
-By leveraging a zero-shot LLM for object removal and prompt generation, we demonstrate competitive results for full scene synthesis without end-to-end training.
-This paradigm opens several promising research directions: developing a single model that handles all scene synthesis tasks while maintaining prompt-following capabilities; exploring scaling laws with larger context windows and model size as more training data can be made available; and investigating advanced test-time compute techniques like Monte Carlo Tree Search to optimize full scene synthesis using PMS and VBL rewards directly instead of `greedy' addition.
+We introduced \textsc{ReSpace}, a framework for text-driven 3D indoor scene synthesis and editing with autoregressive language models.
+Our structured scene representation encodes explicit boundaries and positioning alongside textual descriptions for objects, while our specialized SG-LLM surpasses state-of-the-art on object addition metrics.
+By leveraging a zero-shot LLM for object removal and prompt generation, we demonstrate superior human-perceived scene quality for full scene synthesis without end-to-end training.
+We further evaluate ReSpace on autoregressive editing sequences mimicking realistic user interactions, analyzing performance across varying sequence lengths and compounding errors.
+This paradigm opens several promising research directions: developing a single model that handles all scene synthesis and editing tasks while maintaining prompt-following capabilities; exploring scaling laws with larger context windows and model sizes as more training data becomes available; incorporating local correction via optimization after each autoregressive step to eliminate layout violations while preserving generative diversity; and investigating advanced test-time compute techniques such as Monte Carlo Tree Search to optimize full scene synthesis using PMS and VBL as verifiable rewards, moving beyond greedy addition.